jonathanlctt/adaptive_cg_solver/README.md

 params = {
     'rescale_data': True,  # rescale data by (quickly approximated) max singular value of a - useful for numerical stability checks
-    'check_reg_params': True,  # check if regularization parameter is above numerically significant threshold - if not, set reg_param to threshold
+    'check_reg_param': True,  # check if regularization parameter is above numerically significant threshold - if not, set reg_param to threshold
     'least_squares': True,  # if False, solve problem min_x |Ax|_2^2 - 2 * b' * x + reg_param**2 * |x|^2_2
     'x_opt': None  # if not None, will compute errors relative to x_opt (useful for testing) }